runtimess/heavvy/README.md

 # Introduction
-This is an awful simple and lightweight thread pool library based on thread_workers internal nodejs module.
+This is an awful simple and lightweight thread pool library based on thread_workers internal Node's module.
 The library has been created for using cluster module stead.

 ## Usage
-You have to create a worker file accordingly to nodejs docs for instance:
+You have to create a worker file according to Node's docs, for instance:
 ```js
 const { parentPort } = require('worker_threads')